18 Ways to Keep Remote Employees Connected and Engaged

 Remote workers can often feel disconnected from their peers, managers, and company, especially if they don’t have a clear idea of whether they can grow and develop their professional skills.
 Communicate any professional development opportunities clearly and encourage employees to use them.

-Attending industry conferences is an excellent way for your employees to catch up with trends, learn new skills, and network with field experts.
+Attending industry conferences is an excellent way for team members to catch up with trends, learn new skills, and network with field experts.
 After a few years of video conferencing, some people will likely enjoy an in-person event, although virtual conferences offer great programs and lectures as well.

 Besides conferences, courses and certifications are a great way to engage remote employees in professional growth and development.
 For example, your marketing team might want to strengthen their knowledge with an expert-hosted course, and People team members will likely want that SHRM certification.

-Come up with budgets per person or department and let employees know they can use them to get certified, attend a course, or even purchase educational materials to help them grow and expand their skills.
+Come up with budgets per person or department and let employees know they can use them to get certified, attend a course, or even purchase educational materials to help them grow and expand their skills within their remote work environment.

 Finally, if you have the capacity, provide some learning and training programs for employees as a company.
 These programs don’t always need to be strictly related to a field of expertise — companies can offer training to tackle the challenges of remote work and adapt to this new work environment.
-For most employees who didn’t work remotely before, trainings like these can improve their performance and confidence in a new workplace.
+For most employees who haven’t worked remotely before, training like this can improve their performance and confidence in a new workplace.

 Remote teams can have strong connections